tecnobabble/cisa-kev_2_tsc/README.md

 CISA KEV to Tenable.sc is a way to parse vulnerability data from the CISA Catalog of Known Exploitable Vulnerabilities Catalog into [Tenable.sc](https://www.tenable.com/products/tenable-sc).

 This integration automatically updates with the latest alerts from the CISA catalog and provides relative timelines for tracking and remedation.
-Assets, Dashboards and Queries can be created and updated automatically.
+Assets, Dashboards, Assurance Report Cards, and Queries can be created and updated automatically.

 ***This tool is not an officially supported Tenable project***